GeorgievAleksandar/Data_Dashboard/README.md

 This project dives into the data job market through an interactive Power BI dashboard.
 It uncovers top-paying roles, in-demand skills, and locations where opportunities and salaries align.

 The dashboard was built as part of my Power BI learning journey, combining real 2024 job posting data with visual analytics to highlight key market insights in a clear, single-page design.
-You can find the file here: [Download the Dashboard](./Data_Jobs_Dashboard2.pbix)
+You can find the file here: [View the Dashboard](./Data_Jobs_Dashboard2.pbix)

 ## Skills Showcased